 - A background to the text being reviewed.
 This could include: relevant biographical information about the author; an overview of their academic publications and interests; and a sense of scholarly field in which the author’s work is intervening, including recent works published by other scholars, critical lineage, and so on.

 - A critical synopsis of the work, including overall arguments, brief chapter summaries, and key ideas or theoretical frameworks.

 - A critical assessment of the positive and negative aspects of the work, examining the effectiveness of the argument, original contributions of the work, and its placement within the critical field.
 As with fiction, we are not looking for a totally polarised assessment here – a good review will examine positive and negative aspects of the work, while providing an overall sense of whether the work ultimately succeeds as an effective piece of scholarship.

 At the beginning of the review, please also include your name, along with bibliographic information about the work in the following form:

 Name of author(s)/editor(s), name of text, publisher, year of publication, hard/paperback, number of pages (including different paginations), price, ISBN.

 John Cheng, Astounding Wonder: Imagining Science and Science Fiction in Interwar America, University of Pennsylvania Press, 2012, pb, 400 pp, $24.95, ISBN 9780812222937.

-Reviews should be around 1000 words, and are due around 8 weeks after the work is received (please email to acknowledge receipt).
-Completed review drafts should be forwarded to Benet Pera at benet.pera(at)museumofsciencefiction.org.
-Please attach the review to an email as a Word document.
+Reviews should be around 1000 words, and are generally due around 8 weeks after the work is received (please email to acknowledge receipt).
+Completed review drafts should be submitted to OJS.